-- Learning objectives and, where appropriate, success criteria are clearly displayed and discussed. - The opportunity to recall previously taught content at the start of the lesson.
-This could be from previous year groups, units of work or lessons within the enquiry itself. - Opportunities for pupils to engage in discussions; this includes individual, paired, group and whole class learning and discussions. - A range of engaging activities, including practical lessons, using models, drama, singing, IT and thinking challenges. - Collaborative learning, where appropriate, amongst the children, which could be in mixed-ability pairs or group work. - Increasing independence by the end of KS2, pupils should be more independent in planning and carrying out these investigations, dependant on ability. - Careful planning and assessment that allow children to progress without repetition of content or activities. - Differentiation, where appropriate (this could be through different tasks, resources, questions or level of support from the staff or peers)
+- Learning question is displayed (these are taken from the scheme of work).
+It is recorded in the book where appropriate. - The opportunity to recall previously taught content at the start of the lesson.
+Teachers will find this information on the scheme of work or on their MTP. - Opportunities for pupils to engage in discussions; this includes individual, paired, group and whole class learning and discussions. - A range of engaging activities, including practical lessons, using models, drama, singing, IT and thinking challenges. - Collaborative learning, where appropriate, amongst the children, which could be in mixed-ability pairs or group work.

-- Vocabulary that has been planned for, to ensure that children can explain them (typically these will be Tier 3 words, but Tier 2 words should also feature), and are not cognitively overloaded by the amount of new vocabulary include in one lesson.
+- Increasing independence by the end of KS2, pupils should be more independent in planning and carrying out these investigations, dependant on ability. - Careful planning and assessment that allow children to progress without repetition of content or activities. - Differentiation, where appropriate (this could be through different tasks, resources, questions or level of support from the staff or peers) - Vocabulary that has been planned for, to ensure that children can explain them (typically these will be Tier 3 words, but Tier 2 words should also feature), and are not cognitively overloaded by the amount of new vocabulary include in one lesson.
 This could have a detrimental effect on their learning of knowledge. - A variety of recording types.
 Teachers will carefully identify their reasons for selecting a particular method of recording.
 Children will record independently where appropriate.

 Each classroom has a Science display.
 The Science vision should be visible on each one, and referred to while learning.
 The board will also show the current learning; starting with the 'big question' being answered and any examples of work, models or pupil voice that clearly show the key learning points along the journey of that particular topic.
+Vocabulary will be shown on the display.